javaGuruBY/rpaS2/homework/english/BuhtiyarovP_hw_eng_1/lesson1/grammar.md

 1. We not going to school today.                     --- We aren't going to school today.
 2. What you doing after school?                      --- What are you doing after school?
 3. At the moment Peter is work in Russia.            --- At the moment Peter is working in Russia.
-4. Does he got a new car?                            --- Does he got a new car?
+4. Does he get a new car?                            --- Does he got a new car?
-5. He never wear a hat.                              --- He never don't wear a hat.
+5. He never wear a hat.                              --- He never wears a hat.
 6. He don’t like black coffee.                       --- He doesn't like black coffee.
 7. We are have a good time.                          --- We are having a good time.
 8. What you doing now?                               --- What are you doing now?